tdalon/ahk/docs/_pages/PowerTools.md

 These tools are implemented in [this repository](https://github.com/tdalon/ahk) using AutoHotkey.

-You can run them either from the AHK source files if you have AutoHotkey installed or as compiled standalone .exe version (no need for AutoHotkey installation in this case.)
+You can run them either from the AHK source files if you have AutoHotkey installed or as compiled standalone .exe version.
+There is no need for AutoHotkey installation in the latter case.